Guidelines for College-Directed Supervision

 Basis for Immediate Reporting to the College

-Supervisors review patient care in the course of their duties.
-Instances may arise where the Supervisor’s approach to care differs from that of the Physician under Supervision.
-As a result, Supervisors may make comments on or offer recommendations intended to improve care.
-These recommendations are most often of a general nature and do not address any immediate or significant risk to a specific patient.
-On the other end of the risk spectrum and in very rare occasions, a Supervisor may identify some deficiency in care which, if left unaddressed, may result in serious harm to a specific patient.
 Similarly, in rare circumstances, a Supervisor may identify a situation in which a previously unknown and real harm has already occurred as the result of improper care.
-In these cases the College has outlined a procedure: Managing Patient-Care Concerns Identified During Practice Assessments, which is intended to guide College staff and the Supervisor in addressing patient care concerns, whether of a minor or serious nature, identified in the course of their duties.
+In these cases the College has outlined a procedure: Managing Patient-Care Concerns Identified During Practice Assessments3, which is intended to guide College staff and the Supervisor in addressing patient care concerns, whether of a minor or serious nature, identified in the course of their duties.

-The Supervisor’s additional and specific obligations will be set out in the Terms of Supervision with the College, but generally include the requirement for the Supervisor to report immediately to the College in the following situations:
+The Supervisor’s additional and specific obligations will be set out in the Terms of Supervision1 with the College, but generally include the requirement for the Supervisor to report immediately to the College in the following situations:

-• there are concerns about the Supervised Physician’s practice (i.e. practice below a reasonable standard, or which exposes patients to risk of harm or injury);
+- there are concerns about the Supervised Physician’s practice (i.e. practice below a reasonable standard, or which exposes patients to risk of harm or injury);

-• the Supervised Physician’s conduct presents concern;
+- the Supervised Physician’s conduct presents concern;

-• the Physician under Supervision is acting in such a manner that suggests that he / she may be impaired or incapacitated;
+- the Physician under Supervision is acting in such a manner that suggests that he / she may be impaired or incapacitated;

-• the Physician under Supervision fails to comply with the terms of supervision, including missing an appointment or meeting with the Supervisor without good reason, or being uncooperative;
+- the Physician under Supervision fails to comply with the terms of supervision, including missing an appointment or meeting with the Supervisor without good reason, or being uncooperative;

-• the Supervisor is unable to continue in the role, or is unable to fulfill the obligations agreed to in the Terms of Supervision on a permanent or temporary basis (e.g. due to illness, personal emergency, );
+- the Supervisor is unable to continue in the role, or is unable to fulfill the obligations agreed to

-• the Supervisor becomes the subject of a complaint to the regulator, either in Nova Scotia or another jurisdiction, or;
+- the Supervisor becomes the subject of a complaint to the regulator, either in Nova Scotia or another jurisdiction, or;

-• the Physician under Supervision ceases to practice within the Health Authority.
+- the physician under Supervision ceases to practice within the Health Authority.

 Supervision Activities and Reports to the College